ToasterMouse/WriteupsAndCTFs/TryHackMe/BountyHacker/BountyHacker.md

 >You were boasting on and on about your elite hacker skills in the bar and a few Bounty Hunters decided they'd take you up on claims!
 Prove your status is more than just a few glasses at the bar.
 I sense bell peppers & beef in your future!

+**Disclaimer:** This walk-through contains spoilers and doesn't censor the answers.

 ---

 These machines have a specific path that makes them very easy to follow.
 Let's follow the flow by answering the questions in order.